Dorset Joint Railway

 |TEMPLECOMBE No 3 JUNCTION||16||Notes|

 Signal 5PULL was situated on the platform at Midford station and controlled 'wrong-road' movements onto the Up line of the double-track section to Wellow.
 (Click here to see a signal diagram for Midford during the British Railways period.)
 It was not part of the original installation when a new signal-box was opened at Midford in 1892 in conjunction with the doubling of the line to Wellow, but probably it was in use by about 1900.
-It would appear that this signal always had a straight lattice post, whereas the other signals at Midford originally had wooden posts (later replaced).
+It would appear that this signal always had a metal lattice post, whereas the other signals at Midford originally had wooden posts (later replaced); click the photo to see a larger image.

-A repeater arm for Midford signal 5PULL was provided on 11-June-1929 (S&DJR Signal Instruction 293) and this was mounted as a lower arm on the same post as the Down Home (No 2).
+A repeater arm for Midford signal 5PULL was provided on 11-June-1929 (S&DJR Signal Instruction 293) and this was mounted as a lower arm on the same post as the Down Home (signal 2) and fitted with an Annett's Shield.
 This signal was mounted on top of overbridge No 17 (known as the 'Long Arch') at the north end of the station, which restricted the visibility of the main 5PULL signal on the platform, so provision of the repeater arm enabled a train to be 'called past' the Down Home with the latter in the 'on' position.
 Both the main and repeater arms for 5PULL remained in use until the line closed in 1966.

-Signal 21 was located on the outside of the Down Siding (also known as the Brick & Tile Company's Siding or Cogan's Siding) close to the junction points where the branch from Highbridge trailed into the Down Main.
-The signal was erected on a left-hand bracket, probably in order to improve sighting for trains backing around the curve; the signal post was a S&DJR design made from old rails.
+Signal 21 (see image) was located on the outside of the Down Siding (also known as the Brick & Tile Company's Siding or Cogan's Siding) close to the junction points where the Down Branch line from Highbridge trailed into the Down Main.
+The signal was erected on a left-hand bracket, probably in order to improve sighting for trains backing around the curve, and the signal post was a S&DJR design made from old rails.
 The date of introduction is unknown, but the signal was in existence by 1904, although not necessarily at that time in the form illustrated.
 This signal controlled the following movements (click here to see a 1949 signal diagram for reference):-

 During the British Railways period the range of available movements declined as some of the siding connections were taken out of use, but the signal remained in use until the line closed in 1966.
-The arm from this signal survives in a private collection and is illustrated below.
+The arm from this signal survives in a private collection and is illustrated below; the arm is marked 'Railway Signal Co Ltd Liverpool L&SWR' on the front of the spectacle plate casting just to the left of the red aspect.

 Signal 17 was located adjacent to the Up Goods line and it controlled trains backing out from the Lower Yard onto the Up Main.
 This signal appears in a S&DJR signal diagram (National Archives file MT6/1063/2 dated 6-February-1902) produced in connection with the new (second) signal-box opened at Templecombe No 3 Junction in 1902, although the signal itself may have existed previously.
 It was taken out of use on 12-February-1933 (S&DJR Signal Instruction 328) when the signal-box was closed as part of various layout alterations in the Templecombe Junction area.